Alexander W. Cameron

 Alexander Whitcomb Cameron (December 6, 1905 – May 12, 1960) was a Canadian politician.
 He represented the electoral district of Guysborough in the Nova Scotia House of Assembly from 1956 to 1960.
 He was a member of the Nova Scotia Liberal Party.

 Born in 1905 at Sherbrooke, Nova Scotia, Cameron was a lawyer by career.
 He graduated from Mount Allison University and Dalhousie University.
 He married Mary Kathryn MacLean in 1936.
-His father Alexander F. Cameron, and his son Sandy Cameron also served as MLAs for Guysborough.
+His father, Alexander, and his son, Sandy, also served as MLAs for Guysborough.
 From 1940 to 1957, he was employed as a municipal treasurer and clerk.
 He entered provincial politics in the 1956 election, winning the Guysborough riding by 166 votes.
 Cameron died at Antigonish on May 12, 1960.